 We invite you to become a member of PTN.
 (It’s free; the membership registration will be available soon on our website) You can participate in one of our upcoming events.
 You can check out our podcast or read the latest article on our blog.
 You could submit your writing to our well-read website or to our field-leading journal Political Theology.
 We’d love for you to connect with one of our four councils, which plan and organize PTN’s many ongoing events and initiatives.

 The Deepening Council — this organizing council provides oversight and advises PTN activities that enrich discussions of political theology, both inside and outside the academy.
 (Contact Brandy Daniels)

-- PTN Book Discussion Group (contact Heather Ohaneson and Gerald Liu)
+- PTN Book Discussion Group (contact Heather Ohaneson)

 - Political Theology Unit of the American Academy of Religion (contact David Newheiser and Inese Radzins)

 - Political Theology Virtual Workshops (contact Mary Nickel and Kathy Chow)